igorski/efflux-tracker/README.md

 npm run test
 ```

-Unit tests go in the _./tests_-folder.
+Unit tests go in the `tests`-folder.
 The file name for a unit test should equal the file it is testing, but contain
-the _.spec_-suffix, e.g. _functions.js_ will have a test file _functions.spec.js_.
+the `.spec`-suffix, e.g. `functions.ts` will have a test file `functions.spec.ts`.

 ## Roadmap